 He rewrote the rulebook for the tight end position, transitioning from college basketball star to a Hall of Fame football weapon.

-Antonio Gates's path to the Pro Football Hall of Fame didn't go through a college football locker room.
-It went through a gymnasium.
-A standout power forward at Kent State, he hadn't played organized football since high school.
-The San Diego Chargers saw raw, athletic genius in his 6'4" frame and took a legendary gamble.
-What followed was a revolution.
-Gates used his basketball instincts—body positioning, leaping ability, hand-eye coordination—to terrorize linebackers and safeties in the passing game.
-He didn't just play tight end; he reinvented it as a primary offensive threat, forcing defenses to devise new schemes to contain him.
-For 16 seasons, all with one franchise, he was Philip Rivers's most trusted red-zone target, his signature touchdown spike becoming a weekly ritual and cementing his status as the most prolific tight end scorer in NFL history.
+Antonio Gates never played college football.
+He was a standout power forward at Kent State.
+The San Diego Chargers saw raw athletic genius in his 6'4" frame and took a gamble.
+Gates used his basketball instincts—body positioning, leaping ability, hand-eye coordination—to terrorize linebackers and safeties.
+He didn't just play tight end; he reinvented it as a primary offensive threat.
+For 16 seasons, all with one franchise, he was Philip Rivers's most trusted red-zone target.
+His signature touchdown spike became a weekly ritual.
+Gates finished his career as the most prolific tight end scorer in NFL history, forcing defenses to devise new schemes to contain him.

 1965–1980